mattermost/docs/source/process/bug-fix-release.md

     - Draft Changelog in a WIP PR with updates for known issues, compatibility updates for deprecated features, config.json, [database changes](https://github.com/mattermost/mattermost-server/blob/master/store/sqlstore/upgrade.go), [API changes](https://github.com/mattermost/mattermost-server/commits/master/model/client.go), and [WebSocket event changes](https://github.com/mattermost/mattermost-server/blob/master/model/websocket_message.go#L13); [see example](http://docs.mattermost.com/administration/changelog.html#compatibility)
       - Note the type of release and add a link to release doc that defines the type (https://docs.mattermost.com/process/release-faq.html#release-overview)
     - Review [supported OS versions](https://docs.mattermost.com/install/requirements.html#server-software) and review that [software requirements](https://docs.mattermost.com/install/requirements.html#software-requirements) are up-to-date based on [these step-by-step guidelines](https://docs.mattermost.com/process/software-requirements.html)
+    - Ask PMs and dev leads if there are any notable breaking changes or deprecated features in the release
     - Update [Upgrade Guide](https://docs.mattermost.com/administration/upgrade.html#upgrade-guide) with any special notes for upgrading to the new version
-    - Ask PMs if there are any notable breaking changes or deprecated features in the release
-    - Start posting a daily Zero Bug Balance query (posted until zero bugs or day of release)
+    - Start posting a daily list of open bugs and PRs (posted until zero bugs or day of release)
     - Post a reminder in the French Localization channel about the due date for translations, similar to this [example](https://community.mattermost.com/core/pl/7wqx4zehotgu7efhmbz51mxfqa).
 Follow that translations are prioritized at https://translate.mattermost.com/projects/mattermost/
 2. Dev:
     - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the [pull request queue](https://github.com/mattermost/mattermost-server/pulls) marked for the current release